Applying People Analytics

 Evidence-based HR is not just about managing big datasets, integrating cloud solutions, or improving interfaces.
 It is about understanding the organization, how to recognize and analyze an important issue, and how to bring analysis forward for decision.
 Underpinning business outcomes with a data-led people strategy is the ambition, but what does the HRBP and CHRO need to know to secure an evidence-based approach to HR?

-Over the past 3 years Pete has provided advisory services regarding Human Capital Analytics Strategy, first as Principal Consultant at PwC, then as an independent consultant, and now through NHCA – an academic consultancy.
-Pete also has 18 years of HR program-building-experience gained from prior roles such as Director of Workforce Analytics & Planning at Novo Nordisk and Head of Reward Infrastructure & Analytics at Nordea, and has recently joined Mærsk.
+Over the past 3 years Pete has provided advisory services regarding Human Capital Analytics Strategy, first as Principal Consultant at PwC, then as an independent consultant, and through NHCA – an academic consultancy.
+He also has 18 years of HR program-building-experience gained from prior roles such as Director of Workforce Analytics & Planning at Novo Nordisk, Head of Reward Infrastructure & Analytics at Nordea, and has recently joined Mærsk.

 Kiril Boyanov, Analyst in People Analytics, Ørsted